IssamAbushaban/Scrape-For-Cheap/Web Scraping Ideation.md

 - Searching for “Blue Cat Hat” produces the following:
     - [`https://www.walmart.com/search?q=Blue+Cat+Hat`](https://www.walmart.com/search?q=Blue+Cat+Hat)
         - https://www.walmart.com/search?q=[keywords parsed by +]
-- For the price is lowest and at least $10 on Walmart this happens:
+- For the price is lowest and at least $10.02, we can't do that. walmart seems to ignore decimals and then the item search is invalid.
+Therefore we have to round to an integer.
+Let's do $10.
+On Walmart this happens:
     - [`https://www.walmart.com/search?q=Blue+Cat+Hat&min_price=10&sort=price_low`](https://www.walmart.com/search?q=Blue+Cat+Hat&min_price=10&sort=price_low)
         - &sort=price_low
         - &min_price=10